allensarmiento/coffee-shop-website/README.md

 # Coffee-Shop-Website
 This project implements a coffee shop website.
-Users can log in, sign up, order from the menu and create their own orders.
+Users can log in, sign up and order from the menu.
+Popular items ordered are displayed on the homepage.

 ## Built With
-* CSS, HTML, JavaScript, Bootstrap
+* Front End: CSS, HTML, JavaScript, Bootstrap 4
+* Back End:

 ## Challenges